someburner/esp-misc/README.md

    This would allow us to drive the DS18B20 without using ets_intr_lock()/ets_intr_unlock(), and would also prevent it from messing up the Onewire state machine.
- * Icing on the cake would be using SPI interrupts to remove loops from the WS2812 driver.

 ## Serial Monitor
 -----------------